lydell/elm-watch/README.md

 Some more notes:

 - **Applications only.** Do you need a watcher for developing packages?
 Relying on type checking in your editor and occasionally running `elm make` (without arguments) in the terminal might be enough.
 What about type checking tests? `elm-test --watch` might be a better alternative (you want to see the tests pass as well, right?).
-At least for now, elm-watch is focused on Elm applications.
+For a package, running the tests likely type checks the whole package as well.
+So at least for now, elm-watch is focused on Elm applications.
 - **window.Elm** elm-watch is basically just `elm-watch make`, so the output format is that you use `window.Elm` to access your Elm programs.
 It might feel ugly and old-school compared to something like `import Elm from "./elm.js"`, but I think it’s fine.
 It’s just going to affect one line of your code.
 It lets you decouple your Elm completely from all other JavaScript, and makes hot reloading easier.

 ## Ideas for the future